-The Design and ROW phases for the project are programmed in FDOT's Five Year Work Program (2024-2029, Tentative) and the Design phase began in February 2024.
-The ROW phase is programmed for FY 28.
-The Construction phase is currently planned for FY 31 however, the project was awarded an INFRA Grant to facilitate expedited project development and the Work Program will be updated.
-Planning consistency with the Long Range Transportation Plan (LRTP) for the truck parking site is still being coordinated with the River to Sea Transportation Planning Organization (R2C TPO).
+The Design, ROW, and Construction phases for the project are programmed in FDOT's Five Year Work Program (2024-2029, Tentative) and the Design phase began in February 2024.
+The ROW phase is programmed for FY 28 and the Construction phase is programmed for FY 29.